-KG: Well, another clause that is recommended, and was critical for all customers who cancelled major events in the last (and next) few months is a Rebook Clause.
-This allows the client to cancel their event regardless of reason. and utilize the cancellation fees towards a future event within a specific period of time.
+KG: Well, another clause that is recommended, and was critical for all customers who canceled major events in the last (and next) few months is a Rebook Clause.
+This allows the client to cancel their event regardless of the reason. and utilize the cancellation fees towards a future event within a specific period of time.
 Cancellation fees will still be owed to the hotel, but will not be lost.
 Those funds are applied towards the future meeting as a deposit or final balance.

 AMI Digest: How are cancellation fees calculated?

 KG: It is calculated based on a percentage of the total dollar value of the event.
 Cancellation Clauses will have several tiers with each tier representing a time frame and a percentage.
 The closer in time that the event cancellation is given to the hotel, the higher the percentage and penalty.
-For example, if you have an event where the combined contract value of the guestrooms and food and beverage minimum is $100,000, cancelling 6 months out could have a 50% cancellation fee.
+For example, if you have an event where the combined contract value of the guestrooms and food and beverage minimum is $100,000, canceling 6 months out could have a 50% cancellation fee.
 At one month out, it could be as high as 90-100%.
 That means clients would have to pay $50k-$100k at the time of cancellation in fees.
 Without a Rebooking Clause, that full amount is paid for and lost.
-With a rebook clause they can apply all or a percent of that cancellation towards a future meeting.
+With a rebook clause they can apply all or a percentage of that cancellation towards a future meeting.

 AMI Digest: Wow, ok, yes, that is high!

-KG: Third party providers know the verbiage and what to look for in these clauses to make sure these fees are avoided or minimized.
+KG: Third-party providers know the verbiage and what to look for in these clauses to make sure these fees are avoided or minimized.
 Now with our COVID experience, it is more important than ever to have an agency negotiate contracts.
 The extra experience and knowledge are really invaluable.
-In our industry, hotels and agencies understand the importance of partnership and both will put forth their best efforts into achieving a favorable outcome for our clients.
+In our industry, hotels, and agencies understand the importance of partnership and both will put forth their best efforts into achieving a favorable outcome for our clients.

 AMI Digest: You also mentioned new clauses that could be beneficial to add to contracts.
 Can you say more about that?

 KG: There are several clauses that have emerged to ensure that hotels are following local laws and regulations and protect the client if they fail to do so.
 With these clauses, hotels and their brands are showing their commitment to the safety of the guests.
-An example being the Gathering Laws.
+An example is the Gathering Laws.
 These relate to the hotel venue being fully aware of what is happening with local/national laws, social distancing restrictions, and being able to comply with those.
 If they can’t accommodate, or won’t, the client can cancel the agreement without penalty.